Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 15.36.48 UTC
+- WIB: Rabu, 4 Juni 2025 16.30.22 UTC
-- WITA: Rabu, 4 Juni 2025 16.36.48 UTC
+- WITA: Rabu, 4 Juni 2025 17.30.22 UTC
-- WIT: Rabu, 4 Juni 2025 17.36.48 UTC
+- WIT: Rabu, 4 Juni 2025 18.30.22 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success